whiteribbonalliance/dashboard-front/README.md

 4. Add new translations e.g. the title and subtext (check the back-end README).
 5. Modify switch statements in components to reflect changes if necessary.

-## PMNCH
+## PMNCH - Azure deployment

-Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be hosted on `Azure` and make use of its services instead of `Google`.
-To solve this issue, two new repositories are created and deployed on `Azure`, these repositories should always stay in sync with the original repositories.
+Because of organization policies, the dashboard at `https://whatyoungpeoplewant.whiteribbonalliance.org` should be deployed on `Azure` and make use of its services instead of `Google`.
+To solve this issue, two new repositories are created, these repositories should always stay in sync with the original repositories.

-For development locally for any of the campaigns, please work on the original repositories:
+For development locally regarding any of the campaigns, please work on the original repositories:

 - Back-end: https://github.com/whiteribbonalliance/wwwdashboardapi
 - Front-end: https://github.com/whiteribbonalliance/global_directory_dashboard

-`PMNCH` Will use the following repositories:
+`PMNCH` Will use the following repositories for deployment:

 - Back-end: https://github.com/pmnch/pmnch-dashboard-api
 - Front-end: https://github.com/pmnch/pmnch-dashboard

 These `PMNCH` repositories are exact copies of the original repositories, but they will be deployed on `Azure`.
-When a change has been pushed to the original repositories, pull these changes into the repositories for `PMNCH` if a new deployment is needed at that moment for `PMNCH`.
+When a change has been pushed to the original repositories, keep the `PMNCH` repositories in sync by pulling from the original repository and pushing into the `PMNCH` repository.

 #### Remotes

 After cloning the `PMNCH` repositories locally, change the remote urls.

-Back-end:
+On the back-end repository:

 ```bash
 git remote set-url origin https://github.com/whiteribbonalliance/wwwdashboardapi.git
 git remote set-url --push origin https://github.com/pmnch/pmnch-dashboard-api.git
 ```

-Front-end:
+On the front-end repository:

 ```bash
 git remote set-url origin https://github.com/whiteribbonalliance/global_directory_dashboard.git